MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/privileged-access-workstations.md

         3. Click **OK** to complete the ProxyServer group policy setting,

-    2. Go to Configuration\Administrative Templates\Windows Components\Internet Explorer\ and enable the options below.
+    2. Go to User Configuration\Administrative Templates\Windows Components\Internet Explorer\ and enable the options below.
 These settings will prevent the administrators from manually overriding the proxy settings.

         1. Enable the **Disable changing Automatic Configuration** settings.